top of page

 With your help, we can do more.
 Thanks for your generous support of our runners and our work!

-If you would like to make a donation by check, please make the check payable to The Links Foundation and mail to the attention of Middlesex County Chapter of The Links, Inc., Financial Secretary, 42 Pope Road, Acton, MA.
-01720.
+If you would like to make a donation by check, please make the check payable to The Links Foundation and mail to the attention of Middlesex County Chapter of The Links, Inc., Financial Secretary, 195 Plympton, Sudbury, MA.
+01776.
 For those using Charitable Donation Accounts, apply Funds to Taxpayer ID 52-1170830.

 IMG_6410.jpg